jasonsilberman/SwiftNeuralNetwork/README.md

 ![Swift Neural Network](./Logo.png)

-A neural network built in Swift built on accelerated SIMD math.
-This is a network that can be trained and run on device with good performance.
+A neural network built in Swift and accelerated by SIMD math.
+This is a feed forward neural network that can be trained on device with good performance.
 No need to use a server!

-This is my first foray into machine learning.
-It is well tested and being used in production, but please file an issue or create a pull request if you see anything wrong or have any questions.
+*This is my first foray into machine learning.
+It is well tested and being used in production, but please file an issue or create a pull request if you see anything wrong or have any questions.*

 ## Installation
 You can add SwiftNeuralNetwork to your project through [Carthage](https://github.com/Carthage/Carthage) by adding the following to your `Cartfile`.